babyfish-ct/jimmer/doc/docs/_shared/feedback/nan-mu.md

     "updateTime": "2023-04-12T18:12:46.273"
 }
 ```
 It can be seen that the dynamic object provided by the Jimmer framework has infinite expressive power.
-No matter how the attributes of `User` are combined, it always belongs to the category of `User`, then only this one `User` type can be used, instead of creating infinitely many `VOs`, which solves the management problem and naming problem caused by VO explosion!
+No matter how the properties of `User` are combined, it always belongs to the category of `User`, then only this one `User` type can be used, instead of creating infinitely many `VOs`, which solves the management problem and naming problem caused by VO explosion!

 In projects using Jimmer, there will no longer be an explosive number of `VOs`.
 I no longer have to worry about `VOs`, and can devote my energy and brainpower to writing business code more focused!
 This feature is the most appealing to me and the main reason I decided to try Jimmer!